 .
 You can also find a list of useful books and leaflets on garden wildlife through our Finding out More page

-We will be concentrating here on the smaller and less charismatic fauna and flora of gardens, especially the insects, of which Dr Jennifer Owen found nearly 2,000
+We are concentrating here on the smaller and less charismatic fauna and flora of gardens, especially the insects, of which Dr Jennifer Owen

 species in her modest Leicester garden.
 Her work allows us to estimate that more than 8,000 insect species